tjblackheart/wkhtmltopdf-aas/README.md

 # WKHTMLTOPDF as a service

 Print anything to a PDF as a webservice.
-The image is Ubuntu-based and around ~250MB.
+The image is Ubuntu-based and around ~250MB and uses the latest version of wkhtmltopdf (0.12.6).

 ## Usage